-- a.
-Organize a five-day training course in Bangkok, Thailand; - b.
-Assign a program manager and local coordinator(s) to organize the training (e.g., meeting room, participants' administration, training materials, exams including collecting the scores and communicating them to the APO Secretariat, and logistics); - c.
-Invite local participants; - d.
-Maintain the overall quality of the training including ensuring the proper transfer of knowledge from the resource speakers to participants; - e.
-Inform participants that they must attend the entire program to receive the APO certificate and collect attending participants' signatures every day; - f.
+- Organize a five-day training course in Manilla, the Philippines; - Assign a program manager and local coordinator(s) to organize the training (e.g., meeting room, participants' administration, training materials, exams including collecting the scores and communicating them to the APO Secretariat, and logistics); - c.
+Invite local participants; - Maintain the overall quality of the training including ensuring the proper transfer of knowledge from the resource persons to participants; - Inform participants that they must attend the entire program to receive the APO certificate and collect attending participants' signatures every day; - f.
 Prominently display the APO name and logo on a banner in the training venue on the working days of the project; - g.
-Distribute certificates to participants who attended the entire project; and - e.
+Distribute certificates to participants who attended the entire project; and - h.
 Distribute the completed trainer's manual to participants who attended the entire project.